MemVerge/splash/doc/Design.md

 ## Architecture

-In vanilla Spark, each executor directly interacts with to its local disks and network.
+In vanilla Spark, each executor directly interacts with its local disks and network.

 Splash shuffle manager, instead implements two layers of abstraction between